concord-consortium/portal-report/README.md

 First, you need to make sure that webpack is installed and all the NPM packages required by this project are available:

 ```
-npm install -g webpack
 npm install
 ```
 Then you can build the project files using:
 ```
-webpack
+npm run build
 ```
 or start webpack dev server:
 ```
-npm install -g webpack-dev-server
+npm start
-webpack-dev-server
 ```
 and open http://localhost:8080/ or http://localhost:8080/webpack-dev-server/ (auto-reload after each code change).

+As of 2020 TypeScript is supported and future development is expected to be in TypeScript.
+ESLint is used for linting as TSLint is deprecated.
+Use `npm run lint` to lint the source files and `npm run lint:fix` to auto-fix any fixable lint issues.

-## Test
+## Testing
-There are two scripts defined in `package.json`: `test` and `test:watch`.
+There are two test scripts defined in `package.json`: `test` and `test:watch`.
 These commands can be run from the terminal using the syntax `npm run test` and `npm run test:watch` respectively.
-The former script run the mocha test suite one time.
-The latter watches `test/**/*.js?x` files for changes, and runs the given test suite when the file changes.
+The former script runs the jest test suite a single time.
+The latter watches `test/**/*.[jt]s?x` files for changes, and runs the given test suite when the file changes.

- These tests were setup using [this tutorial](http://teropa.info/blog/2015/09/10/full-stack-redux-tutorial.html#unit-testing-support) as a guide.
-They use [mocha](https://mochajs.org/), [chai](http://chaijs.com/api/bdd/), and [react test utils](https://facebook.github.io/react/docs/test-utils.html).
+The tests use [Jest](https://jestjs.io/), [ts-jest](https://github.com/kulshekhar/ts-jest), [Enzyme](https://enzymejs.github.io/enzyme/), and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro).

+Integration (Cypress) tests can be run from the command line with `npm run cypress:test`.

 ## Deployment